 ESJF and Centropa conduct successful seminar for secondary school teachers in Thessaloniki, Greece

 ESJF has teamed up with Centropa, an NGO that focuses on Jewish education, to organise a seminar for 35 secondary school educators in Greece.
-Titled “Teaching 20th century multicultural Greek history through Jewish family stories, promoting interreligious tolerance in the Balkans,” the seminar invited participants to develop approaches to bring Jewish history to the classroom through focusing on Jewish heritage sites – including cemeteries.
-The seminar was carried in in the framework of ESJF’s ongoing pilot project, co-funded by the European Commission.
+Titled “Teaching 20th century multicultural Greek history through Jewish family stories, promoting interreligious tolerance in the Balkans,” the seminar invited participants to develop approaches to bring Jewish history to the classroom by focusing on Jewish heritage sites – including cemeteries.
+The seminar was carried out in the framework of ESJF’s ongoing pilot project, co-funded by the European Commission.

 The seminar took place on 15th and 16th of December in Thessaloniki.
 Organised in partnership with the Central Board of the Jewish Communities in Greece (KIS) and the Jewish Community of Thessaloniki (JCT) under the auspices of the Ministry of Education and Religious Affairs, it was co-funded by the Konrad Adenauer Foundation (KAS) and the European Commission.
 The collaboration between the organisations proved to be fruitful, and can be seen as a forerunner of the continued collaboration that will take place under the grant titled “Protecting the Jewish cemeteries of Europe: Continuation of the mapping process, stakeholders’ involvement and awareness raising”.